cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 ## Vite Based Projects (Vue, React)

 Cypress also ships a Vite based dev server, as opposed to a Webpack based on like the other examples on this page.
 This example uses a Vite project with React, created via `npm init @vitejs/app my-react-app -- --template react`.
 The configuration instructions are the same for Vue.
+There is an example React project [here](https://github.com/lmiller1990/cypress-component-examples/tree/main/vite-react) and a Vue project [here](https://github.com/lmiller1990/cypress-component-examples/tree/main/vite-vue).

 Inside of `cypress/plugins/index.js`, configure Cypress to use the Vite dev server: